 Click the orange button to the right to learn more about what you can start doing today.

 I am both a long-term multiple myeloma survivor and MM cancer coach.
-I have supplemented with curcumin since 2006.
+I have supplemented with curcumin (CU) since 2006.
 I live an evidence-based, non-toxic, anti-MM lifestyle through nutrition, supplementation (curcumin, others), bone health, detox, mind-body and more.

 This link is to the Google search page for “curcumin in myeloma.”
-Whether it is an article authored by Pat Killingsworth or Margaret from Margaret’s Corner, curcumin is documented to be both cytotoxic to myeloma in addition to being “integrative” or enhancing the action of Velcade, Revlimid, and Thalidomide.
+Whether it is an article authored by Pat Killingsworth or Margaret from Margaret’s Corner, or PubMed, curcumin is documented to be both cytotoxic to myeloma in addition to being “integrative” or enhancing the action of Velcade, Revlimid, and Thalidomide.

 The study linked below as an ideal example of integrative cancer therapy.
 That is to say, combining both conventional myeloma therapies (thalidomide/ bortezomib/Velcade with non-conventional therapy such as curcumin.)